MathiasSchindlerCPH/BSE-T1-CDS-repo/README.md

 # BSE-T1-Computing-for-DS
 Coursework for *Computing for Data Science*, taught in Term 1, at the Barcelona School of Economics, Class of '22.
 Seven homework projects that make up 60% of the final grade (the rest from the extended projects in repo `BSE-CML1-repo`).
+Taught by Professor Roger Garriga.

 * Hw1: Terminal
 * Hw2 – Hw3: SQL